The Plastics Industry

 Mold and Die Design

 Design of molds and dies for plastic processing applications.
 Topics include basic design principles; the mold die design sequence; design application software; optimization of melt flow; optimization of cooling, prediction, and control of dimensions; and geometric dimensioning and tolerancing.
-(Formerly PPT 245) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): PPT340.
+(Formerly PPT 245) 3 Credits (3 Lecture) Prerequisite(s): PPT340.
 Fall Only.

 Designing Molds and Dies